| |

 The Best Serums for Mature Skin

 Retin-A is The holy grail of skincare for mature skin.
-Retin-A is a prescription medicine used to treat the symptoms of acne and fine line, and wrinkles.
+Retin-A is a prescription medicine used to treat the symptoms of acne, fine lines, and wrinkles.

 I use Retin-A 2-3 times a week after serums and before moisturizers.